silentbicycle/lookup/README.md

 ## Options

-+ -p: only print the path for the parent directory
++ -p: only print the parent directory name (not the filename)

 + -r: print relative path (e.g. "../../../foo") not the absolute path